amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/OAuth.md

 For an administrator to find an organization in the dropdown menu, do the following:
 - Ensure that the Meraki administrator has full **Organization admin** rights.
 Both the "Organization admin" with read-only permissions and the "Network admin" have insufficient permissions to view the organization.
 - Ensure that the application has been integrated.
-- If the application has been integrated, you can revoke it's access, and try integrating the application again.
+- If the application has been integrated, you can revoke its access, and try integrating the application again.
 From the Meraki dashboard left-navigation pane, choose **Organization**>**Integrations**.
 From the **My integrations** tab, choose your integration.
 From the integration window that opens, from the top-right corner, click **Remove**.
 Now try integrating the application again.

 **Issue 2**: "An error has occurred: The requested redirect URI is malformed or doesn't match the client redirect URI."